 How to make venison stew in the slow cooker

 The reason I like making venison stew in the slow cooker is because the crockpot allows you to cook your deer meat low and slow (or braise gently in liquid) for hours at a time with little to no effort.
 And you’re not messing up or crowing the oven/stovetop.
+If you don’t have a slow cooker and would prefer to make it in your dutch oven, check out my recipe for the Best Venison Stew You’ll Ever Eat.

 What makes this the best slow cooker venison stew